 If you kill people or make a racket, you’ll quickly raise the alert level which will see more and more enemies converge on you.
 When things “go loud” due to shots fired or drone strikes (more on those later) you’ll be compromised and floods of bad guys will rush over to shoot your tiny team to bits.
 One shit is instant death and before long you’ll be losing men left and right.

 Speed is also key.
 You’ll have ten turns, more or less, to get your objective and get off map.
 If you don’t get it done in time, you’ll fail the mission.
-So, you can’t dawdle and play it cautious.
-In addition, the normal XCOM approach of “crawling overwatch” is not available here, you’ll be forced to make careful use of movement, distance and shooting first.
+So, you can’t dawdle and play it cautiously.
+In addition, the normal XCOM approach of “crawling overwatch” is not available here, you’ll be forced to make careful use of movement, distance, and shooting first.

 You can’t afford to just exchange gunfire it only takes one hit to kill one of your team.
 Equally some bad guys are equipped with suicide vests and will detonate themselves when they get into range, killing everyone around them.